abuchin/ML_protein_ligand_prediction/README.md

 ![](/images/RF_image.png)

 ## **Project Description**
 This project focuses on developing a machine learning pipeline to predict binding affinities between protein-ligand pairs, leveraging provided UniProt and PubChem IDs.
 The approach includes exploratory data analysis, feature extraction, model training, and evaluation.
 The goal is to accurately predict binding affinities on a held-out test set using open-source libraries, while ensuring modular, reproducible, and well-documented code.
+The scientific project description is present in Summary folder.

 ### **Problem Statement**
 The problem aims to: